devMikeyB/MikeyB-Agility-Pyramid/README.md

 # MikeyB-Agility-Pyramid
 Start script with first stairs of Pyramid in clickable range and max camera zoom 100%.
 Be warned, eating is not reliable and you will eventually die.

+The format for this script and the Task system was built by reading apwils's seersAgility script.
+Most task conditions utilize WorldArea, but this is problematic because their conditions nearly always will override the Eat condition of having low health.

+Also note, the final task is dodgy in that the Doorway that has to be clicked does not have an easy to access clickable surface, so the workaround I have utilized is to pan the camera and click through the doorway onto the tile it is attached to.
+This results in a ~95% success rate.
+You will have to click manually to fix the script if this is not addressed.